Enalean/tuleap-documentation-en/languages/en/user-guide/agile-dashboard.rst

 The team can configure the display of the assignement by choosing between the display of the username or the avatar.

-This configuration will be the same for all the sprints, but can be changed at any moment.
+This configuration will be the same for all the sprints, but can be changed at any moment thanks to the "Settings" select box on the right.

 .. figure:: ../images/screenshots/sc_agiledashboard_cardwall.png
    :align: center